olaferlandsen/Atmosphere-PHP/README.md

  - Debug
  - CSRF/XSRF, XSS and SQL injection Protection

+## Tutorials
+- How to create a simple REST API?
+- How to create my first simple application?
+- How to create CRUD model?

 ## Default Libraries
  - Atmosphere\Database - Database class
  - Atmosphere\Cache - Cache class